It Is Written

 It Is Written is an internationally broadcast Seventh-day Adventist Christian television program founded in 1956 by George Vandeman.
 Its title comes from the Gospel of Matthew: "It is written, 'Man shall not live by bread alone, but by every word that proceeds out of the mouth of God.
 The programs are produced by the Adventist Media Center in California.

-It Is Written was the first religious television program to air in color, and the first to take advantage of satellite technology.
-The program broadcasts to millions of viewers in more than 140 countries.